icopy-site/awesome/docs/awesome/citizen-science.md

 No copyright intended.

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, Dylan Rees has waived all copyright and related or neighboring rights to this work..creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, Dylan Rees has waived all copyright and related or neighboring rights to this work..creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, Dylan Rees has waived all copyright and related or neighboring rights to this work.